goauthentik/authentik/website/integrations/services/pfsense/index.md

 ## pfSense secure setup (with SSL)

 When enabling SSL, authentik will send a certificate to pfSense.
 This certificate has to be signed by a certificate authority trusted by pfSense.
-In this setup we will create on our certificate authority in pfSense and create a certificate that will be used by authentik.
+In this setup we will create our own certificate authority in pfSense and create a certificate that will be used by authentik.

 ### Step 1 - Certificate Authority